IHTSDO/sct-statistics-qa/README.md

 * Data generator: reads release files, executes queries, creates outputs.
 * Command line tool: packages the generator in a format that enables the execution from the command line
-* Results viewer: basic visualization tool to browse the output

 All these components are included in a single multi-module Maven Java project, that facilitates distribution and deployment.